Caring For The Older Dog

-Because the dogs has become old it does not mean that grooming should stop, it is animportant routine that solidifies the bond between owner and dog,.
-But also serves a purpose in a number of ways, stopping knots and tangles, alleviating shedding, tactile massage and removing thorns and other seeds.
+Grooming: Because the dogs have become old it does not mean that grooming should stop, it is an important routine that solidifies the bond between owner and dog, But also serves a purpose in a number of other ways, stopping knots and tangles, alleviating shedding, tactile massage and removing thorns and other seeds.

-Finally follow the last three commandments in this piece written by me in 1993
+Finally, follow the last three commandments in this piece I wrote in 1993

 called The Ten Commandments For Pets and you will not go too far wrong.

 - Before you scold me for being uncooperative, obstinate, or lazy, ask yourself if something might be bothering me.
 Perhaps I'm not getting the right foods or I've been out in the sun too long, or my heart is getting old and weak.
 It may be I am just dog-tired.

 - Take care of me when I get old.
 You too will grow old and may also need love, care, comfort, and attention.

 - Go with me on difficult journeys.
 Never say, "I can't bear to watch" or "Let it happen in my absence".
 Everything is easier for me if you are there.
 Remember, regardless of what you do, I will always love you.

 (3) Castrate or Spay

 (4) Natural and Ethical Air Dried Treats